HamidRezaRezaeiGitHub/IPL-Dashboard/README.md

 - **React: Version 18.2.0**

 Instructions:
-1. Navigate to the `frontend` directory.
+1. Navigate to the `IPL-Dashboard/src/frontend` directory.
+2. Create a `.env` file and define these parameters: `REACT_APP_DATA_START_YEAR=2008`, `REACT_APP_DATA_END_YEAR=2020`, and `REACT_APP_API_ROOT_URL=`.
+The last parameter can be "//localhost:8080" when developing locally.
-2. Run `npm install` to install dependencies.
+3. Run `npm install` to install dependencies.
-3. Run `npm run build` to build the frontend application.
+4. Run `npm run build` to build the frontend application.
 The build files will be copied to the Spring application directory.
-4. Navigate back to the project root directory.
+5. Navigate back to the project root directory.
-5. Run `mvn install` to install backend dependencies.
+6. Run `mvn install` to install backend dependencies.
-6. Run `mvn spring-boot:run` to start the Spring application.
+7. Run `mvn spring-boot:run` to start the Spring application.
-7. Once the application is running, open your web browser and navigate to `http://localhost:8080` to access the IPL Dashboard.
+8. Once the application is running, open your web browser and navigate to `http://localhost:8080` to access the IPL Dashboard.

 ### Deployment:
 - The application is deployed on AWS.
-(Detailed deployment steps to be provided)
+(At the moment, the server is turned off.)

 ## Usage
 The application serves as a dashboard for viewing IPL teams and matches.
 Users can navigate through different teams, view team details, and see match details for a specified year.

 ## Credits
 This project was created following a tutorial series by Java Brains on YouTube.
 - Channel: [Java Brains](https://www.youtube.com/@Java.Brains)
 - Playlist: [IPL Dashboard - Spring Boot + React Full Stack development](https://www.youtube.com/playlist?list=PLqq-6Pq4lTTa8V613TZhGq4o8hSgkMGQ0)